mortenbekditlevsen/swift-developers-aarhus/README.md

 # Swift Developer Community in Aarhus

+Welcome to the Swift Developer Community meetup in Aarhus. :-)

 Are you a Swift enthusiast in the vicinity of Aarhus?
 Join us for an occasional after-hours meetup to discuss all things Swift, including:

 * Swift Evolution